rabdumalikov/vista-self-driving-reports/report2.md

 Seems like drifting away from the road is not a problem.
 But `quaternions` values seem to be a major source of problems.
 Since training is so sensitive that even fails with the vista dataset.

 # Plan:
+I created an [issue](https://github.com/vista-simulator/vista/issues/12) in vista repository regarding "How to computer quaternions?".
+We use quaternions for rotation.
+And for me, it is a mystery why even a slight deviation affects the training.
+Maybe you have additional ideas or suggestions?